 KUB and their consulting engineer worked to identify solutions that would address the leaking and structurally deficient trunkline.
 They developed a matrix and weighted scoring system to analyze the alternatives based on cost; public impacts; lifecycle (operations and maintenance requirements as well as product life expectancy); schedule for easement acquisition, permitting and construction; and constructability.

-A spray-on lining system served as the best solution for meeting the project needs, and the team selected A&W Maintenance to apply Warren Environmental’s non-hazardous, high-build, single-coat epoxy system for the project.
+A spray-on lining system served as the best solution for meeting the project needs, and the team selected A&W Coatings to apply Warren Environmental’s non-hazardous, high-build, single-coat epoxy system for the project.
 This recommended alternative set itself apart with less risk during construction, less public impacts, and fewer schedule impacts.

 Challenges our team overcame during construction included partially collapsed sections and severely deteriorated inverts in the conveyance system, as well as the steps required to stop infiltration before application.
 The project required point repair of the trunkline with Warren’s 151-HG hydrophobic injection grout.
 Their injection grout is well suited for filling large cavernous spaces and cutting off gushing water of high pressure and speed.